Otto von Bismarck: Young politician

 In 1849, Bismarck was elected to the Landtag.
 At this stage in his career, he opposed the unification of Germany, arguing that Prussia would lose its independence in the process.
 He accepted his appointment as one of Prussia's representatives at the Erfurt Parliament, an assembly of German states that met to discuss plans for union, but he only did so to oppose that body's proposals more effectively.
 The parliament failed to bring about unification, for it lacked the support of the two most important German states, Prussia and Austria.
-In September 1850, after a dispute over the Electorate of Hesse (the Hesse Crisis of 1850), Prussia was humiliated and forced to back down by Austria (supported by Russia) in the so-called Punctation of Olmütz; a plan for the unification of Germany under Prussian leadership, proposed by Prussia's Minister President Radowitz, was also abandoned.
+In September 1850, after a dispute over the Electorate of Hesse (the Hesse Crisis of 1850), Prussia was humiliated and forced to back down by Austria (supported by Russia) in the so-called Punctation of Olmütz; a plan for the unification of Germany under Prussian leadership, proposed by Prussia's Foreign Minister Joseph von Radowitz, was also abandoned.

 In 1851, Frederick William IV appointed Bismarck as Prussia's envoy to the Diet of the German Confederation in Frankfurt.
-Bismarck gave up his elected seat in the Landtag, but was appointed to the Prussian House of Lords a few years later.
-In Frankfurt he engaged in a battle of wills with the Austrian representative Count Friedrich von Thun und Hohenstein.
+Bismarck gave up his elected seat in the Landtag but was appointed to the Prussian House of Lords a few years later.
+In Frankfurt, he engaged in a battle of wills with the Austrian representative Count Friedrich von Thun und Hohenstein.
 He insisted on being treated as an equal by petty tactics such as imitating Thun when Thun claimed the privileges of smoking and removing his jacket in meetings.
 This episode was the background for an altercation in the Frankfurt chamber with Georg von Vincke that led to a duel between Bismarck and Vincke with Carl von Bodelschwingh as an impartial party, which ended without injury.